folio-org/stripes-cli/doc/user-guide.md

 stripes okapi login diku_admin --okapi http://localhost:9130 --tenant diku
 ```

-To generate the stripes boilerplate code and post the module descriptor to okapi in 1 command:
+To generate the Stripes boilerplate code and post the module descriptor to Okapi in one command:

 ```
 $ stripes app create "Hello World" --assign diku_admin